Art in Public Places – Celebrating Over 20 Years

 Fort Collins Artists Todd Kundla and Teddi Parker collaborated to create art for the Downtown Trash Enclosure in the Oak and Remington Parking Lot.
 Todd Kundla has created a sculpture using recycled fencing on three sides of the structure and Teddi Parker is painting a related mural on the remaining side.
 The artists are using imagery of a phoenix to symbolize the rebirth of materials through recycling—a reference to the purpose of the enclosure.

 Colorado artist Robert Tully has created seven woven nest-like stainless steel sculptures for the medians west and east of the College and Prospect intersection.
-To complement the median sculptures and as part of the Art in Public Places program, Robert Tully will install three kinetic sculptures that will be mounted on the light poles on the south side of the street -- two heading west and one heading east from the intersection.
+To complement the median sculptures and as part of the Art in Public Places program, Robert Tully installed three kinetic sculptures that are mounted on the light poles on the south side of the street -- two heading west and one heading east from the intersection.
 In each, 15 human figures pivot separately like weather vanes depending on the wind direction.

 Two Fort Collins artists Todd Kundla and Tim Upham designed this artwork adjacent to the silos near the intersection of Timberline and Prospect Roads.
 Cascading from the top of one of the remaining three historic silos, this sculpture entitled Ringfall serve as a monument to the two historic silos that once stood on this site.
 The 50 foot tall sculptural piece will serve as a monument to the two historic silos that once stood on this site.
 The public can view the original two silos from this site this fall at the new Twin Silo Park in southeast Fort Collins, which was named in their honor.